 If that’s the case, start keeping records of why you made your investment decisions.
 Those records will become your greatest teachers.

 Write down why you made your investments, the result you saw, and what was going on in your life at that time.
 You may find that you make poor decisions when things are stressful in your life or when things are going so well that you lose respect for market risk.

-By studying your records you will learn two very important things that will exponentially increase your results.
+By studying your records, you will learn two critical things that will exponentially increase your results.
 The first is why and when you make bad decisions.
-Look for trends and eliminate any bad approaches or trading times and your results will improve dramatically.
+Look for trends, eliminate bad strategies or trading times and your results will improve dramatically.